Richard J. Evans: Historian of Germany

+German feminism studies

 Evans first established his academic reputation with his publications on the German Empire.
 In the early 1970s, Evans travelled to Germany to research his dissertation, a study of the feminist movement in Germany in the first half of the 20th century.
 It was later published as The Feminist Movement in Germany, 1894–1933 in 1976.
 Evans followed his study of German feminism by another book, The Feminists (1977), which traced the history of the feminist movement in North America, Australasia and Europe from 1840 to 1920.

 A theme of both books was the weakness of German middle-class culture and its susceptibility to the appeal of nationalism.
 Evans argued that both liberalism and feminism failed in Germany for those reasons despite flourishing elsewhere in the Western world.

 Evans' main interest is social history, and he is much influenced by the Annales school.
 He largely agrees with Fischer that 19th-century German social development paved the way for the rise of the Third Reich, but Evans takes pains to point out that many other possibilities could have happened.
 For Evans, the values of the 19th-century German middle class contained the already germinating seeds of National Socialism.